The second trial between Donald Trump and E. Jean Carroll began Tuesday. Here's what to know.

 Kaplan issued an order in the case on Jan.
 9 that bars Trump and his team from saying many of the things they've long said in their defense.
 They cannot deny that the sexual abuse happened or that he believed his statements were true, and he cannot comment on Carroll's prior romantic relationships.

 Additionally, his team cannot question Carroll about her choice of attorney, Roberta Kaplan (no relation to the judge), or the person who helped fund her legal fight, Democratic megadonor Reid Hoffman.
-Trump's side also cannot bring up the lack of DNA evidence in the case, which Kaplan has stated was Trump's responsibility to establish, not Carroll's.
+Trump's side also cannot bring up the lack of DNA evidence in the case, which Roberta Kaplan has stated was Trump's responsibility to establish, not Carroll's.
+Roberta and Lewis Kaplan are not related.

 Carroll's attorneys have asserted that in order for Trump to testify, he should be required to state under oath that he assaulted Carroll and lied, a position his attorneys have taken issue with.